Shuo Gu, Ph.D.

 We are interested in achieving such a goal through rational design based on the knowledge gained in the mechanistic studies outlined above.
 Our finding on Dicer processing has established the loop-counting rule, which laid the groundwork in designing Pol III-driven pre-miRNA-like shRNAs free of the off-target effects resulting from heterogeneous processing.
 We are currently working on transferring such a design into the Pol II system.
 In addition, based on the recent findings of how RISC interacts with its target mRNA on a molecular level, we are developing a novel strategy for designing shRNA with minimal off-target effects originating from the miRNA-like pathway.

 Selected Recent Publications

-Shuo Gu received his B.A. in Tsinghua University, CHINA in 1998.
+Shuo Gu received his B.A. in Tsinghua University, China in 1998.
 He completed his Ph.D. training in the laboratory of Dr. John Rossi at Beckman Research Institute, City of Hope, Los Angeles.
 Shuo Gu undertook his postdoctoral training in the laboratory of Dr. Mark Kay at Stanford University Medical School, Palo Alto.
 Both his Ph.D. and postdoctoral research focused on the mechanisms of RNA interference and microRNA pathways, and their applications in gene therapy.
-He Joined the Gene Regulation and Chromosome Biology Laboratory in 2013.
+He joined the RNA Biology Laboratory (formerly the Gene Regulation and Chromosome Biology Laboratory) in 2013.